Neh2005/Komodo-Hub---University-Team-project/README.md

 **Komodo Hub** is a collaborative web platform designed to spread awareness about wildlife conservation while supporting structured educational features for schools and communities.
 Users can share information, participate in discussions, explore a wildlife encyclopedia, and interact through role-based dashboards.

 ---

+## 📚 Project Background

+This repository contains a personal copy of a collaborative university team project originally developed during my studies at Coventry University.
+The original code was part of a team effort and is hosted on the university's internal GitHub platform.

+This version is maintained for portfolio, learning, and personal use.
+All contributors to the original project are credited in the commit history.

 ## 📚 Table of Contents

 - [Tech Stack](#tech-stack)